THOMASELOVE/431-2018-project/survey-results/plan-comments.md

 Dr. Love's [comments on your Survey Comparison Plan](http://bit.ly/431-2018-project-survey-plan-feedback) are in this [Google Sheet](http://bit.ly/431-2018-project-survey-plan-feedback).
 As usual, log into Google via CWRU in order to open the sheet.
 Find your Homework ID number, and read the row of comments that apply to that HWID.

-## Study 1 Update is now due 2018-11-28 at noon (as part of Project Task F)

-Whether you need to revise your plan or not, you will submit a **STUDY 1 UPDATE** document no later than noon on 2018-11-28 (the Wednesday after Thanksgiving) via Canvas, as part of what you submit for **Project Task F**.

-You will build a single document in HTML, Word or PDF (which should have the filename `study1-update.html` or `study1-update.doc` or `study1-update.pdf`) to provide your update.
-In that document, please include the following:

-1. The title "Study 1 Update for *Your Name*"
-2. A list of the analyses (1, 2, 3, 4, 5 and/or 6) that you are revising here.
-    - This **must** include things that you revised because I told you to do so, but it can also include any other changes you decided to make.
-    - If you are one of the five people who did not require any revisions in Dr. Love's comments, you can stop here if you are making no changes.
-3. For each analysis listed above as being revised, specify what your **new** planned analysis will be, including the appropriate item numbers from the [codebook](http://bit.ly/431-2018-survey-data-codebook).

-That's it.
-The whole thing shouldn't be more than a page.

 ## What is in Dr Love's comments in the [Feedback Google Sheet](http://bit.ly/431-2018-project-survey-plan-feedback)

 You will find the following information: